 Skiing & Recreation

-Calgary, with its proximity to the Rockies, is a hub for winter sport enthusiasts, but beware that it’s not a cheap pursuit, and can add to your cost of living greatly.
+Calgary, with its proximity to the Rockies, is a hub for winter sport enthusiasts, but beware that it’s not a cheap pursuit, and can add to your cost of living in Calgary greatly.
 Newbies who want to give it a go for the first time will probably have to fork out at least $200 to cover lessons, equipment and access to the slopes for a single day.
 This, of course, becomes cheaper if you buy your own gear and head for the mountains on a more regular basis.